ritchie46/ritchievink.com/content/post/arima.md

 {{< figure src="/img/post-18-arima/ma-signal.png" title="MA processes from different orders." >}}

 Note that I've chosen positive values for $\theta$ which isn't required.
 An MA process can have both positive and negative values for $\theta$.
-In the plots above can be seen that when the order of **MA(q)** continues the values are longer correlated with previous values.
+In the plots above can be seen that when the order of **MA(q)** increases, the values are longer correlated with previous values.
 Actually, because the process is a weighted average of the $\epsilon$ values until lag $q$, the correlation drops after this lag.
-Based on this property we can make an educated guess on the which order an **MA(q)** process is.
+Based on this property we can make an educated guess on about order of an **MA(q)** process.
 This is great because it is very hard to infer the order by looking at the plots directly.

 ## Autocorrelation
 When a value $X\_t$ is correlated with a previous value $X\_{t-k}$, this is called autocorrelation.
 The autocorrelation function is defined as:

 $$ACF(X\_t, X\_{t-k}) = \frac{E[(X\_t - \mu\_t)(X\_{t-k} - \mu\_{t-k})]}{\sigma\_t \sigma\_{t-k}}$$

 Numerically we can approximate it by determining the correlation between different arrays, namely $X\_t$ and array $X\_{t-k}$.
-By doing so we do need to truncate both arrays by $k$ elements in order to maintain equal length.
+By doing so, we do need to truncate both arrays by $k$ elements in order to maintain an equal length.

 ``` python
 def pearson_correlation(x, y):